vmware-samples/packer-examples-for-vsphere/README.md

 ## Introduction

-This repository provides infrastructure-as-code examples to automate the creation of virtual machine images and their guest operating systems on VMware vSphere using [HashiCorp Packer][packer] and the [Packer Plugin for VMware vSphere][packer-plugin-vsphere] (`vsphere-iso`).
+This repository provides infrastructure-as-code examples to automate the creation of virtual machine images and their guest operating systems on VMware vSphere using [HashiCorp Packer][packer] and the [Packer Plugin for VMware vSphere][packer-plugin-vsphere] (`vsphere-iso` builder).
 All examples are authored in the HashiCorp Configuration Language ("HCL2").

 Use of this project is mentioned in the **_VMware Validated Solution: Private Cloud Automation for VMware Cloud Foundation_** authored by the maintainer.
 Learn more about this solution at [vmware.com/go/vvs](https://vmware.com/go/vvs).